Eddie Koiki Mabo Library Art Exhibition

 On May 21, 2008, JCU launched its Reconciliation Statement and, to give effect to the University’s commitment to reconciliation, the University named the University Library on the Townsville Campus after Eddie Koiki Mabo (b.
 June 29, 1936 - d.
 January 21, 1992) - a Torres Strait Islander activist, and former JCU staff member and student.
 The Hon Jenny Macklin MP, Minister for Families, Housing, Community Services and Indigenous Affairs unveiled the commemorative plaque that bestows his name on the library where he spent many productive hours reading, studying and researching law and land rights.

-Eddie Koiki Mabo was a Torres Strait Islander man from Murray Island (traditional name, Mer) and a longtime resident of Townsville.
+Eddie Koiki Mabo was a Torres Strait Islander man from Murray Island (traditional name, Mer) and a long-time resident of Townsville.
 He is well-known as a land rights activist and was the lead plaintiff in what has become known as the Mabo Cases I and II.
 In 1982, he and several other Mer Islanders - Sam Passi, David Passi, Celuia Mapo Salee and James Rice - started a legal action that lasted 10 years.
 On June 3, 1992, a decision was handed down in the High Court of Australia in favour of the plaintiffs.
 This overturned the concept of terra nullius (no man’s land) that underpinned the Crown’s claim to own all the land of Australia.
 Sadly, Mr Mabo passed away five months before the decision was made.
 Click here to view a brief timeline of his life.

 An exhibition of the artworks of Gail Mabo, his daughter, was held on the first anniversary of the naming of the Eddie Koiki Mabo Library.
 Library and Information Services staff endeavour to hold an annual Indigenous art exhibition in commemoration from May 21st for three weeks to coincide with National Sorry Day (May 26), National Reconciliation Week (May 27 to June 3), and Mabo Day (June 3).